samodom/UIKitSwagger/Docs/AutoLayout.md

 ### Equality

-Compare two constraints with respect to the items and their attributes, the relation, the multiplier, the constant and the priority.
+Compare two constraints with respect to the items and their attributes, the relation, the multiplier and the constant.
 It even tries the reverse of one operand to truly determine equivalency.
-Constraint identifiers and activation status are not used in checking equivalence, but the `==*` operator can be used to compare constraints for identity by using normal equivalence *plus* identifiers.
+Constraint identifiers, priority and activation status are not used in checking equivalence, but the `==*` operator can be used to compare constraints for identity by using normal equivalence *plus* priority and identifier equivalence.

 ### Reversal